lbVictor/Sales_Prediction/README.md

 * **Feature Engineering:** At this stage, a mind-map was created to model the phenomenon(sales) and business hypotheses were generated to be validated in the future.
 Based on the generated hypotheses, features from the original dataset were derived to support the analysis and learning of the model, which will be carried out in the next phases.

+* **Variable Filtering:** At this stage, the data referring to the days that the stores were closed and/or had no sales were removed; and also removed the columns that are not relevant because we have derived other features from them and the column 'customers' which contains information that we won't have in the production environment.

 * **Exploratory Data Analysis (EDA):** At this stage, three types of analysis were performed in order to better understand the available data.
 	* **Univariate analysis:** carried out in order to understand the individual behavior of each variable.
 	* **Bivariate analysis:** carried out in order to understand the relationship between the independent variables with the dependent variable, which is 'sales' and to validate the business hypotheses raised in the previous step.